khughes11/quebectonola/_historical/battle-of-ridge.md

 ## Historical Context

-In 1756, tensions between colonial settlers and Native American tribes...
+In 1756, tensions between colonial settlers and ...

 ## Impact on the Trail